All England Bar Billiards Future Planning Statement – UPDATE JUNE 2020 – COVID-19 (Coronavirus)

 In making the changes above we have worked very hard to strike the best possible balance between retaining the most important events for the national game whilst prioritising the support for county and league associations with alternate dates if they become required.

-In the meantime we would like to urge all members to take care of one another and your families.
-Stay in touch regularly with your teammates and friends within our league community.
+As ever, we would like to urge all members to take care of one another and your families.
+Stay in touch regularly with your teammates and friends within our local league community.
 With our social interactions extremely curtailed, make use of technology to stay in touch and keep a close eye on our news page for updates to stay informed.

 With very best wishes,